top of page

 Visit Us

-The technical term for any body brace or support is an orthoses.
+An orthosis is an item which provides support for any body part which is not fulfilling it's full function.
 Orthoses are commonly referred to as orthotics, braces, splints and supports, and are often used to compensate for difficulties in the muscular, skeletal or neurological systems.

 Our clients vary greatly, and while some share common pathologies and diagnoses, their individual requirements can be quite unique.
 Many of our clients are looking for a solution to help overcome the limitations resulting from acute fractures, sports injuries or chronic pain.
 Our clients with Scoliosis usually require bracing for the duration of growth of the spine, to prevent progression or even correct a curvature in the spine.
 Others require long term support to improve mobility restrictions caused by cerebral palsy, spina bifida, CMT, polio, stroke, acquired brain injury, multiple sclerosis, muscular dystrophy, arthritis, spinal cord injury or peripheral nerve damage, among others.